 Reset Password: If user forgets his password.
 He can reset his password by requesting to reset password link to his registered email.

 Profile Page: This page shows the basic details of the customer who has logged-in.
+These basic information is provided by the customer itself.
+We do not provides any authorization to these basic information.

 Home Page: This page displays all of the products list in grid format.